Fei-Ho/QingZhuMall-WebDevClassProject/README.md

 # ShopingMall-WebDevClassProject
-This is a project of  Web Development Class of ZSTU.
+This is the QingZhu shopping mall project of Web Development Class of ZSTU for 2019-2020 academic year.